jpedro/jpedro.github.io/companies.md

 A new company starts with a product or a service, that's either:

 - A innovation -- something new in the world (like Docker)
-- Or by having better execution that beats complacent competitors.
+- Or has better execution that beats complacent competitors.
 That better part could be a better UI, better features or simply a better price (like Slack).